A topic from the subject of Experimentation in Chemistry.

 • Chemical kinetics experiments measure the rates of chemical reactions.

-• Factors that can affect the rate of a reaction include temperature, concentration, and the presence of a catalyst.
+• Factors that can affect the rate of a reaction include temperature, concentration of reactants, surface area (for heterogeneous reactions), and the presence of a catalyst.
+The effect of each factor can be investigated experimentally.

-• Rate laws can be used to predict the rate of a reaction under different conditions.
+• Rate laws can be used to predict the rate of a reaction under different conditions, such as changes in reactant concentrations or temperature.
+They are also crucial for understanding reaction mechanisms.

 Main Concepts:

 Chemical kinetics experiments are an important tool for understanding the mechanisms of chemical reactions.
-They can be used to determine the activation energy of a reaction, which is the minimum amount of energy that is required for a reaction to occur.
-Chemical kinetics experiments can also be used to design new catalysts, which are substances that can speed up the rate of a reaction.
+They can be used to determine the activation energy (Ea) of a reaction, which is the minimum energy required for the reaction to proceed.
+A higher activation energy indicates a slower reaction rate.
+Chemical kinetics experiments can also be used to investigate the effects of catalysts, which are substances that increase the rate of a reaction without being consumed themselves, by lowering the activation energy.

 Chemical Kinetics Experiment: Clock Reaction